MakingSense/development-guidelines/git-workflow/conventions.md

 - `develop`: main development branch.
 Code should reach this branch after being reviewed by the proper approvers.
 This is where new features branches start from.
 - `release`: the release candidate for your next upcoming release.
 If you have multiple releases happening simultaneously, feel free to have several `release-xxx` branches.
 (Replace `xxx` with a description that suits you.)
 This is where bugfixing branches for the release start from.
-- `master`: the latest version of your production environment.
+- `main`: the latest version of your production environment.
 This is where hotfix branches start from.

 If you happen to use continuous delivery for the development, QA and production environments, `develop`, `qa` and `production` are also good alternatives for these names, but keep in mind that forked repositories will not keep the CD system configured.